Otago Museum Photography Awards

 So, come on Otago, share your best photos with us and we will share them with the world!
 Learn more about the different entry categories and enter below.

-- The competition is open to all amateur photographers and videographers resident in Otago.
-Professionals (defined as having earned 20% or more of their income through photography or videography at any time) are barred from entry, as are commissioned images, images used for a commercial purpose, or images entered in other photography competitions.
+- The competition is open to all amateur photographers resident in Otago.
+Professionals (defined as having earned 20% or more of their income through photography at any time) are barred from entry, as are commissioned images, images used for a commercial purpose, or images entered in other photography competitions.

 - Images that are heavily digitally altered will not be accepted as entries.

-- Each person can submit a maximum of ten photographic entries overall, not exceeding five photographic entries per category and a maximum of three video entries.
+- Each person can submit a maximum of 12 photographic entries overall, not exceeding five photographic entries per category.

 - Entries will be judged by a panel of judges – this is a blind judging process.